Kart racing: National

 The BRKC is the UK's rental karting National championship, and the UK's official feeder series to the rental Kart World Championship.

 NatSKA is a budget karting association set up for schools and youth groups in the UK, with 13 classes.

 In the United States, Dirt oval classes (which often use Briggs & Stratton industrial engines) are prominent in the Southeast and Midwest.
 In the West, European style sprint racing is much more common.
 In particular, 125cc shifter karts using Honda CR125 power units have gained tremendous popularity in recent years.

 In Australia, classes include Cadet (previously called Midget),Junior KA4, Junior KA3, X30, KZ2, Senior KA3, Senior TAG (Restricted and Unrestricted).
 Most classes run a light and heavy category.

 Many people race worldwide in Spec series such as X30 125cc (a TaG class).

 Racing licences

-As in other disciplines in motorsports, a license is required to drive a racing kart on a circuit or enter competitions.
+As in other disciplines in motorsports, a license is required to drive a racing kart in competition.
 The licenses, issued by governing bodies, are provided by clubs or associations.
 Basic insurance coverage is usually included in the licence annual fee.
 In some countries, such as France, regulations require the drivers to pass a medical exam each year.

 License classes differ between countries according to age groups or levels.
 Most of the time a Practice License can be easily obtained, while a Racing License might require a capability assessment.